shashank-iitj/phdataviz/README.md

 The idea of choosing different colors came from my friend Vlad, who is a UX designer.
 I have implemented that as well.
 He also suggested a better layout to display the components.

+Mehul, a frontend developer suggested me to try flex layout to layout various components on the page easily and also suggested me to use icons for the metric which you see below the graph.

+Morever my previous reviewer suggested to add title in charts.
+I have updated it in this review.
+Hope it counts as a feedback too :)

 ## Data Files